Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Februari 2025 09.55.52 UTC
+- WIB: Senin, 17 Februari 2025 10.30.47 UTC
-- WITA: Senin, 17 Februari 2025 10.55.52 UTC
+- WITA: Senin, 17 Februari 2025 11.30.47 UTC
-- WIT: Senin, 17 Februari 2025 11.55.52 UTC
+- WIT: Senin, 17 Februari 2025 12.30.47 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: success
+Kategori: friendship